f-okd/node-mongo-rest-boiletplate/README.md

 I recommend after you create a master admin account, add a middleware to not allow non-admin/authenticated users to create new admin accounts.
 It's currently open so you can make the first admin account.

 ## Security

+### Best practices implemented:

+- Passwords are strongly encrypted wiht salt and hash (bcrpyt.js)
+- Password reset tokens are also strongly encrypted (SHA 256)
+- Rate limiter (express-rate-limit) used to protect vs brute force attacks e.g. DDOS
+- Prevent XSS attacks by only sending jwts in HTTOnly cookies, meaning the browser can only receive and send cookies but can't acceess or modify them
+- Use helmet package to set special HTTP headers to protect vs xss attacks
+- Because we're using mongoose which comes with SchemaTypes its harder to fall prey to NSQL Query injection
+- User inputs are well sanitized
+- Can use hpp package to prevent parameter pollution (so we whitelist a fixed set of acceptable query params)

 ### How Json Web Tokens (JWTs) work: